 Copyright of artworks shall remain the property of the artist.
 Moral rights shall remain with the artist.
 The City of Ottawa will seek copyright permission to reproduce the images for non-profit publicity purposes.

 Confidentiality of information

-Administrators and the Peer Assessment Committee are required to treat both the content of submissions and the deliberations of the Peer Assessment Committee as confidential.
-Information provided by the applicant may be available to City of Ottawa staff, committees, and members of the Peer Assessment Committee.
+Administrators and peer assessment committee are required to treat both the content of submissions and the deliberations of the committee as confidential.
+Information provided by the applicant may be available to City of Ottawa staff, committees, and members of the peer assessment committee.
 Personal information contained therein shall be dealt with on a confidential basis pursuant to the Municipal Freedom and Protection Privacy Act.

-The decisions of the Peer Assessment on all matters pertaining to the assessment of artwork related to Artist Studio Program studio application shall be final.
+The decisions of the peer assessment committee on all matters pertaining to the assessment of artwork related to the Selection 2019 application shall be final.

 Deadline and notification